FHantke/brave-browser-wiki/Triage-Guidelines.md

 # Uplifting

 - By default everything is PR'ed against master and only lands in master.
 - If something is wanted in Dev channel, then a PR must be made to the current version branch which is in Dev channel and it must get an approval (Via reviewer).
-That PR must contain the issue link and it requires 1 approval from anyone, most likely the same person that reviewed and accepted the original PR.
+That PR must contain the issue link and it requires 1 approval from anyone, most likely the same person that reviewed and accepted the original separate PR against master.
 - If something is wanted in Beta channel, then a PR must be made to the current version branch which is in Beta.
 An approval (Via reviewer) is required by someone on the uplift approvers list below.
 - If something is wanted in Release channel, then a PR must be made to the current version branch which is in Release.
 An approval (Via reviewer) is required by someone on the uplift approvers list below.
 - Milestone on the issue should match only the smallest version where it is landed currently and NOT where you want it ideally.